zeronumbers/chess-by-rookie-client/README.md

 ## rewrite.tsx

-there is an unfinished rewrite, of websocket and webrtc custom hooks and server and components that use those.
-I managed to make it work with websocket, but for manual signaling had problems, additionally it has only necessary parts for webrtc, I didn't make error components.
+It is an unfinished rewrite, of websocket and webrtc custom hooks and server and components that use those.

+I managed to make it work with websocket, manual signaling is unfinished and has problems, additionally it has only necessary parts for webrtc, I didn't make error components.

-an attempt was made to make it work under strict mode, and it works for signaling with websocket.
+An attempt was made to make it work under strict mode, and it works for signaling with websocket.

 I am no longer sure that making manual signaling mimic websocket is a good idea.
 The easiest thing to do is just completely integrate both signalings into their own webrtc hooks with big code duplication of webrtc in both cases.

 Why not mimic?

 It feels wrong that I have to wrap it all like this, it is oop style of coding where you do everything as object.

 I guess I also cannot use classes or prototypes, because I have to create their definition inside useeffect, and in that case they would be created each time, so there is no value from storing methods on prototype since prototype is going to be created each effect.
 Also it is just additional work that doesnt do much, I get a handler that calls send that calls a handler that sets state, where I could set state in the first handler.
 It becomes more difficult to reason about.

 Why not functions as in first design, the one that works?

 The solution to race conditions of asynchronous functions is to see `ignore` that is not passed as argument, passing it as argument would create a copy with a frozen value.
 I would say it is a disaster already because to avoid race condition we have to introduce such mutable state.
 Could an object with prop work?
 Probably ref should work, but it is shared for all handlers, expired and newly created ones, so that is a problem.